ciroque-nginx/nginx-with-mutual-tls/README.md

 ## Requirements

-This project simply requires Go 1.19.4 or later.
+This project requires Go 1.19.4 or later.

 Use `asdf`?
-If so, you can simply run `asdf install` from the root of the project, and you'll be good to go.
+If so, you can run `asdf install` from the root of the project, and you'll be good to go.

 Oh.
 You will also need a running NGINX Plus.
 You can [get a trial license](https://www.nginx.com/free-trial-request/); and follow the [installation guide](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/) to meet this requirement.